 Returning to Kathmandu

-I was on my way to a workshop with the artists and women when the earthquake hit.
-So many lives were thrown up in the air.
-That was 8 months ago and now with the summer coming and the fuel blockade lifting I return hoping that now with minds less occupied by the challenge of daily survival I can offer something of value to a place that has struggled through so much.
+These projects are always an exchange but I had not expected to feel and exchange so much during my stay last year.
+I was on my way to a project workshop when the earthquake hit and so many lives were thrown up in the air.
+That was 8 months ago and now, with the summer coming and the fuel blockade lifting, I return, hoping that minds are less occupied and that I can offer something of value to a place that has struggled with so much.